 2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting.
 See clause 3.3 for submission and processing of TDs, and in particular clause 3.3.3.

 This report should include the date, venue and chairman, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of results and the liaison statements sent to other organizations.
+The main discussion points of the meeting and conclusion for each contribution should be neutrally reflected in the meeting report.
+The draft output reports would be uploaded to the ITU-T website, preferably before the session commences.

 Rapporteurs will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses.

 2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings.
 However, rapporteurs may be called upon to chair those portions of working party or study group meetings that deal with their particular area of expertise.
 In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.